TOWARD AN ISLAMIC PSYCHO-SPIRITUAL TYPOLOGY

 Nafsychology™ is the name of this authored structured synthesis and refinement methodology.

-Nafsychology grows out of a double tension: the richness of psychological typology, and the measured caution of Islamic psychology about what can be safely imported into spiritual discourse.
+Nafsychology arises from a double tension: the richness of psychological typology and the measured caution of Islamic psychology about what can be safely imported into spiritual discourse.

 • Typology without theology: popular tests and “type profiles” are often clever but untethered from any account of accountability, repentance, or grace.

-• Islamic psychology without typology: work on the Nafs is deep, yet there is not yet a widely accepted, structured typological map that Muslim practitioners can trust.
+• Islamic psychology without typology: Islamic psychology is deep, yet there is not yet a widely shared typological map that many Muslim practitioners trust as both structured and Islam-safe.

 • Maps without refinement: too often, typology names patterns but does not show how to refine conduct over time.

-Nafsychology does not claim to solve these tensions, but to offer one structured attempt at holding them together with care.
+The aim is not to resolve these tensions, but to offer a structured attempt to hold them together with care.

 1. Serious lay readers

-If you are already tired of “Which character are you?” quizzes yet still value careful maps of the inner life, you are in the right place.
+Readers tired of “Which character are you?” quizzes, yet unwilling to abandon careful maps of the inner life, will recognize the intent of this work.

-The work of Nafsychology begins with a simple observation: we are addressed by both revelation and the patterns of the psyche.
+The work of Nafsychology begins with a simple observation: human beings are addressed by revelation and confronted by recurring patterns of the psyche.
 One speaks with divine authority.
-The other speaks through experience, observation, and careful theory.
+The other speaks through experience, observation, and fallible theory.
 Both must be handled with proportion and respect.

 The Noble Qur’an (41:53)